You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 The Rice Thresher's average of 61.46 from their pre-2018 dataset was collected from a predominantly college-age, US-based population.
 The test has since spread globally and now reaches a much younger demographic through TikTok and social media — which pushes platform averages slightly higher because younger users tend to score higher.

-The practical takeaway: averages from different sources will vary by 5 to 10 points depending on the platform’s user demographic.
-A site visited mainly by college students will show higher averages than one with an older, broader audience.
+The practical takeaway: averages from different sources will vary by 5 to 10 points depending on the platform's user demographic.
 Use the age-group data rather than any single global figure for the most accurate comparison.

 Is My Score Above or Below Average?